 Finally, note the procedure that you’ll use for managing changes.
 This could be as simple as “This project will follow the standard process for change control.”
 If your business already has a change management procedure then just reference that.
 Don’t bother to copy it all out.

 With everything here, only bother to do what you need.
 “Plan” does not have to mean pages and pages.
 A longer document does not make you look more clever or organised.
 It just raises the likelihood that no one will read it except you.

 Write what you need to and crack on with doing the next part of the job!

-Enter your email address below to download this list as a PDF document to keep as a handy reference.
+Enter your email address below to gain access to my free Resource Library where you can download this list as a PDF document to keep as a handy reference.

 Get access to over 20 project management templates, ebooks, checklists and more.
 The secret password is in your confirmation email!